demoa00/SE2_11_thesis_management/retrospective/Retrospective_02.md

 ### Macro statistics

-- Number of stories committed vs. done
+- Number of stories committed vs. done: 7 / 7
-- Total points committed vs. done
+- Total points committed vs. done: 28 / 28
-- Nr of hours planned vs. spent (as a team)
+- Nr of hours planned vs. spent (as a team): 96 h / 98 h

 **Remember**a story is done ONLY if it fits the Definition of Done: